 The John and Marjorie Madden Merit Scholarship

 This endowment was established by John and Marjorie Madden to ensure the highest quality and continuity of camp staff members for the Denver Area Council camps.
 The scholarship is given annually to selected registered members of the Boy Scouts who meet all requirements.
 Merit-based consideration is given for community involvement, demonstrated academic ability, creativity of service, leadership opportunities, and personal initiative.
-The Guidelines & General Information explain the admission process and requirements.
-Also, please see the Checklists (Old and New) indicating the due dates of various Madden Scholarship program forms to the Denver Area Council office for both the New Madden Merit Scholarship applicants and our Continuing Madden Merit Scholars.

 In order to apply and receive this scholarship, students must work for one of the Denver Area Council's summer camps (Peaceful Valley Scout Ranch or Tahosa High Adventure Base) for one full year.
 Interested applicants should request a Camp Director Evaluation form from their camp supervisor.